corda/corda-docs-portal/content/en/docs/corda-enterprise/4.0/corda-network/index.md

-* The participant meets the requirements specified in the [bylaws and policies](https://corda.network/policy/admission-criteria.html) of the foundation (broadly speaking, limited to sanction screening only);
+* The participant meets the requirements specified in the [bylaws and policies](https://corda.network/policy/admission-criteria.html) of the foundation (broadly speaking, limited to sanctions screening only);
 * The participant agrees to Corda Network participant [terms of use](https://corda.network/participation/terms-of-use.html).

 The Corda Network node can then use the participation certificate to register itself with the Network Map Service.